-- (1) The Committee evaluates a matrix that maps the collective skills, experiences and characteristics of the Board to the skills, experiences and characteristics it considers necessary to support the Company's long-term growth objectives and business strategy and engages in discussions on whether additional skills, experiences or characteristics should be identified and if the consideration of additional director candidates is advisable; - (2) If it determines that additional director candidates may be reasonably necessary in the next twelve months, the Committee discusses and prioritizes the skills, experiences and characteristics it desires to target based on the Company's long-term growth objectives and business strategy; and - (3) Once certain skills, experiences and characteristics are identified, the Committee considers potential director candidates from its pool of candidates, reviews recommended director nominees that possess the skills, experiences and characteristics desired, and recommends the nominees to the Board for approval.
+- (1) The Committee evaluates a matrix that maps the collective skills, experiences and characteristics of the Board to the skills, experiences and characteristics it considers necessary to support the Company's long-term growth objectives and business strategy and engages in discussions on whether additional skills, experiences or characteristics should be identified and if the consideration of additional director candidates is advisable; - (2) If it determines that additional director candidates may be reasonably necessary, the Committee discusses and prioritizes the skills, experiences and characteristics it desires to target based on the Company's long-term growth objectives and business strategy; and - (3) Once certain skills, experiences and characteristics are identified, the Committee considers potential director candidates from its pool of candidates, reviews recommended director nominees that possess the skills, experiences and characteristics desired, and recommends the nominees to the Board for approval.

 Since establishing the processes described above, the Board has appointed two new directors.
-In July 2018, the Board appointed Daphne E. Jones, an accomplished and seasoned executive with extensive experience in strategic, entrepreneurial and global use technologies in the healthcare sector.
+In July 2018, the Board appointed Daphne E. Jones, an accomplished executive with extensive experience in strategic, entrepreneurial and global use technologies in the healthcare sector.
 Ms. Jones' contributions to the Board have been evident through its strategic oversight of the execution of the Company's digital and strategic initiatives.
-In September 2019, the Board appointed Ms. Teri G. Fontenot, an accomplished and seasoned executive with extensive experience in healthcare leadership, women's healthcare, corporate finance, economic policy and healthcare policy.
-As a result of this process, our Board is proud to be among a unique group of companies with 44% female representation.
+In September 2019, the Board appointed Ms. Teri G. Fontenot, an executive with extensive experience in healthcare leadership, women's healthcare, corporate finance, economic policy and healthcare policy.
+Our Board is proud to be among a unique group of companies with 44% female representation.